Browser issue

 quantitative easing

-Quantitative easing is a form of monetary policy used by central banks to quickly increase the domestic money supply and spur economic activity.
+Quantitative easing is an alternative form of monetary policy used by central banks to quickly increase the domestic money supply and spur economic activity.
+This can be done by buying financial assets, such as government bonds, to lower interest rates and encourage borrowing and spending.

 R